KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 * What does a successful national United Methodist Church look like?
 * Whom should the church reach?
 * How should the church reach them?

-The idea of software reorganization does not bode well for physical churches

-* Put equal emphasis on physical, digital, and partnership
-* Maintain a full-stack architecture anytime possible
-* Publicize to existing membership to help achieve a network effect
-* Optimize for psychology and sharing
-* Practice minimalism as much as possible, but design to reach people who are using different devices (example. more mobile use in the developing world)
-* Integrate new methods of ministry.
-This also creates new publicity angles